|

 restored Osiris Jr. eye through magic.
 No additional details are available.

-that the eye restoration story is about the
+case can be made that the eye restoration story

-requires some magic.
-Thoth knows a lot about geometry and you can
+which, moreover, requires some magic.
+Thoth knows a lot about

-tell by the way he holds his arms.
-The beak of the bird Ibis has a
+geometry and you can tell by the way he holds his arms.
+The beak of

-nice curve to it, too, and so you will not find a compass sticking
+the bird Ibis has a nice curve to it, too, and so you will not find a

-out of Thoth's pocket.
+compass sticking out of Thoth's pocket.

 You can have a